Man07har/Man07har/README.md

 - 👀 I’m interested in Web development, Cloud computing, Competetive programming, Java programming and object oriented programming in C++.
 - 🌱 I’m currently learning Cloud computing and competitive Progaramming.
 - 💞️ I’m looking to collaborate on  Web development, Cloud computing.
-- 📫 You can mail me in thakurmanoharkumar7@gmail.com for reaching me out.
+- 📫 You can mail me on thakurmanoharkumar7@gmail.com for reaching me out.

 <!---
 Man07har/Man07har is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.